OffByOneStudios/craft-lisp/docs/design.md

 This is the default syntax structure, a simple C++ implemented lisp syntax.
 See [the syntax document](./syntax) for more details.

-Primarily compose of `Sexpr`s.
+The data structure this uses is a tree of `Sexpr`s with literals (as their literal type) and `Symbol`s as the leafs.

 ### CultSemantics

 This is the default semantic structure.
 See [the semantics document](./semantics) for more details.

+Cult supports "foreign semantics".
+Meaning that cult will search every layer of the module for symbols in foreign semantic layers (for example the cult CFFI module is a bunch of macros which manipulate the reading module's C++ semantics layer, so that later in the module, this system will find the foreign semantics).

+### CppSemantics

+This is a helper semantic structure for C++ code.
+It is for the following purposes:

+* Modules written entirely in C/C++ (for example for bootstrapping, or as an "interpreter" extension).
+In this case these semantics simply provide the type/call signature and the exact pointer.
+* Modules which wrap/expose C/C++ (e.g. through CFFI statements).
+In this case these semantics provide the expected type/call signature, and where to find the pointer (e.g. name/dll).
+* Eventually, this semantics will be used for loading actual C/C++ header files as modules.
+  * Finally, it might even be able to just compile C++ code using this object.

 ### BootstrapInterpreter

 This is the default executor.
 It is designed to always be an availble fallback.
-It must always be availble, and must always have implementations availble.
+It must always be availble, and must always have implementations available.
+Primarily it is used to execute various macros and compiler extensions used to implement macros and compiler extensions.

 ### LlvmBackend